Síle de Valera

-Síle de Valera ([ˈʃiːlʲə dʲɛ ˈwalʲəɾʲə]; born 17 December 1954) is an Irish former Fianna Fáil politician who served as Minister of State for Adult Education, Youth Affairs and Educational Disadvantage and Minister for Arts, Heritage, Gaeltacht and the Islands from 1997 to 2002.
+Síle de Valera ([ˈʃiːlʲə dʲɛ ˈwalʲəɾʲə]; born 17 December 1954) is an Irish former Fianna Fáil politician who served as a Minister of State from 2002 to 2006 and as Minister for Arts, Heritage, Gaeltacht and the Islands from 1997 to 2002.
 She served as a Teachta Dála (TD) from 1977 to 1981 and from 1987 to 2007.
 She was a Member of the European Parliament (MEP) for the Dublin constituency from 1979 to 1984.

 Early and personal life

 Síle de Valera was born in 1954, in Dublin, Ireland to Terence de Valera (1922–2007), the youngest child of Éamon de Valera, and his wife Phyllis Blake (1920–2002).
-She has a younger sister, Jane (1959).
-She was educated at Loreto College in Foxrock and at University College Dublin, where she qualified as a career guidance teacher.
-De Valera comes from a famous political family; she is the granddaughter of Éamon de Valera, the founder of Fianna Fáil, former Taoiseach and third President of Ireland.
-She is a niece of Vivion de Valera, a former Teachta Dála, and is a first cousin of Éamon Ó Cuív, a TD and former Minister.
+She has a younger sister.
+She was educated at Loreto College, Foxrock and at University College Dublin, where she qualified as a career guidance teacher.
+De Valera's grandfather, Éamon de Valera, was the founder of Fianna Fáil, a Taoiseach and the third President of Ireland.
+She is a niece of Vivion de Valera, a former TD, and is a first cousin of Éamon Ó Cuív, a TD who succeeded her as a minister.

 Political career

 De Valera was first elected to Dáil Éireann in the Fianna Fáil landslide victory at the 1977 general election.
 She was elected for the Dublin County Mid constituency, which included the Tallaght area of County Dublin, being the youngest TD elected at that election.
 In June 1979, she was elected to the European Parliament for a five-year term.
 Later that year she was one of the Fianna Fáil TDs who criticised the policies of Taoiseach Jack Lynch in relation to Northern Ireland, and was a prominent supporter of Charles Haughey, who succeeded him as Taoiseach in December 1979.
-She was highly critical of Margaret Thatcher and the UK Government, and became a noted supporter of the Anti H-Block movement.
+She was highly critical of Margaret Thatcher and the British Government, and became a noted supporter of the Anti H-Block movement.
 She called on nationalists to vote for Bobby Sands in the 1981 by-election, which he won.
 She also controversially called on Fianna Fáil voters to give preference votes for Anti H-Block candidates in the 1981 general election.

 She held her Dáil seat until the 1981 general election, when the constituency boundaries were redrawn.
 She sought re-election in the new constituency of Dublin South.
 This caused tension within the local Fianna Fáil party, for one of the other candidates, Séamus Brennan, was a prominent opponent of Haughey.
-De Valera polled relatively well but narrowly failed to be elected, losing to another Fianna Fáil candidate, Niall Andrews.
+De Valera narrowly failed to be elected, losing to another Fianna Fáil candidate, Niall Andrews.
 She contested the constituency again at the February 1982 general election, but saw her vote drop, and once again failed to be elected.